The Patching Disconnect

 Step 1: Ground Truth Asset Inventory

 You cannot patch assets you do not know about, and you cannot prioritize patches without knowing what software and firmware version each device is running.
-The starting point is a comprehensive, current asset inventory that includes:
+The starting point is a comprehensive, current asset inventory covering every networked device: PLCs, RTUs, DCS controllers, HMIs, engineering workstations, SCADA servers, historians, firewalls, and switches, along with the exact firmware or software version currently deployed on each, the vendor, and whether that vendor still actively supports that hardware and firmware combination.

 Passive OT network monitoring tools can discover and maintain much of this inventory automatically.
 Manual verification is still needed for air-gapped systems and serial-connected devices.